alexgruber/validation_good_practice/README.md

 The following external python packages are required, which can  be installed using conda or pip:

-`numpy, pandas, xarray, scipy, netCDF4, h5py, matplotlib, Basemap, pytesmo, ismn`
+`numpy, pandas, xarray, scipy, pytesmo, netCDF4, h5py, dask, matplotlib, Basemap, ismn`

 Results in the paper can be reproduced as follows: